beep-patrick/basic-auth/README.md

 - [ ] Prefer multi-factor authentication over single factor authentication

 These password complexity requirements are based on [OWASP's Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).

-## Is this even a good idea?

-Unless authentication and identity is the core business value we are trying to deliver, I'd avoid doing credential management ourselves and use some third party cloud service provider.

-If this system is being used to control access to internal tools for a business, I'd make sure that we integrate with the company's existing employee identity provider instead.
-That way you can more easily deal with the whole lifecycle of a user's access.
-For instance you can revoke access automatically when a user is no longer an employee, and you can control access based on membership to an active directory group.

-Of course this is just an exercize, so I'm probably taking this too seriously :smile: .

 ## Necessary improvements for production use